pretix/pretix-docs/docs/guides/plugins.md

 ## How To

-In order to enable or disable plugins, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins:.
+In order to enable or disable plugins, navigate to :navpath:Your event → :fa3-wrench: Settings → Plugins:.
 This lands you on the :btn:Features: tab which lists plugins for optional features.
 More plugins for functions such as integrations with payment providers or other external services can be found on the other tabs at the top of the page.